pokstad/pokstad.github.io/_drafts/pokidb-couchdb-reimagined.md

 ## What's next?

 Write an initial implementation and iterate.
 One of the biggest issues I see with the proposed draft is the lack of type safety.
 The excessive use of interfaces due to lack of generics is troublesome.
 Experimenting is needed to find out how to expose the Poki App API while maintaining strong type safety.
+Some additional gaps I want to cover:

+- Transform functions (CouchDB's show and list) with caching of transforms